mana/manasource-doc/manaserv_statistics_system.md

 layout: wiki
 ---
 {% include toc.md %}
-#  ManaServ statistics system
+#  the Mana server statistics system

-This page tries to gather latest discussion about the statistic system used in ManaServ, [here](http://forums.themanaworld.org/viewtopic.php?p=86168).
+This page tries to gather latest discussion about the statistic system used in the Mana server, [here](http://forums.themanaworld.org/viewtopic.php?p=86168).
 Would the gaps and lacks be filled, the given page would then become a reference for developers and high-level players.

 I especially invite the senior developers to make review of this page and/or take part of the forum's thread to make things happen. :)